Innovate. Accelerate. Win.

 90-Day certificate validity proposal from Google

-In March of this year, the Chromium Project released in a “Moving Forward, Together” roadmap, where Google announced that it intended to move to a 90-day certificate, whether by CA/B Forum ballet or by policy alone.
+In March 2024, Google, through the Chromium Project, introduced a“Moving Forward, Together” roadmap outlining its intention to reduce certificate validity to 90 days, whether by CA/B Forum ballot or independent policy change.
 In this document, Google suggests four key reasons for this change:

 - Force automation.
 At 13-month lifespans, many organizations continue to manage certificates manually (with mixed results).
 A 90-day certificate lifespan would be a forcing factor for automation, and Google argues that it would be a good thing to force everyone away from time-consuming and error-prone manual issuance processes.

 - Adoption of new capabilities.
-A side-benefit to automation is that it’d be faster for the industry to adopt new security capabilities and best practices.
+Automation also enables faster adoption of new security capabilities and industry best practices.

 - Reduce reliance on revocation.
-Today, when a certificate needs to be revoked (say its private key has been compromised), the mechanisms to ensure the CA marks the revocation and browsers know about are not ideal.
+When a certificate is compromised, current revocation mechanisms (e.g., Certificate Revocation Lists and OCSP) are not ideal due to performance and privacy issues.
 Certificate Revocation Lists (CRLs) are maintained by CAs and can cause performance issues.
 Also, Online Certificate Status Protocol (OCSP) can cause concerns about privacy.
 Shorter lifespans would reduce the need for revocation and avoid these concerns.

 - Decrease CT log disqualification impact.
 Certificate Transparency (CT) log disqualifications occur when a certificate doesn't contain at least three Signed Certificates Timestamps (SCTs) from three independent logs.
 If a certificate doesn't contain those three SCTs, then it won't be CT qualified and will therefore be rejected by the browser.
 Like the situation with revocation, shorter-lived certificates will decrease the impact if this situation happens.

 While these are sensible reasons for moving to shorter certificate lifespans, it’s also rational to have concerns about increased certificate management requirements.
-We know that certificate-related outages are a challenge today with 13-month lifespans.
-How many more outages will we experience if those same certificates need to be renewed at least four times more often?
-For teams that are still performing certificate lifecycles tasks manually, will they be able to keep up and/or automate quickly enough?
-It’s a question everyone should be considering.
+We know that certificate-related outages are a challenge today, with 13-month lifespans.
+How many more outages will we experience if those same certificates need to be renewed at least six times more often?
+(Best practice is to renew certificates 30 days before expiry.)
+For teams still performing certificate lifecycles tasks manually, will they be able to keep up and/or automate quickly enough?
+It’s a question everyone should consider.

 Moving from manual to automated certificate management

-When you look at the administrative tasks associated with a TLS certificate throughout its life cycle, there are many areas where automation is beneficial (if not required).
-With Venafi TLS Protect, I can automatically generate a key pair and CSR when I need to get a new certificate, submit the CSR to a CA, retrieve and install the certificate, then restart the application and validate that the certificate was correctly installed.
+TLS certificate management involves numerous tasks throughout its lifecycle, many of which benefit greatly from automation—or even require it.
+Venafi TLS Protect can streamline this process by automatically handling critical steps like key generation, CSR submission, and certificate installation.
 All of that can happen much faster than it would manually.
-And maybe more importantly, I can do it all without the errors that I’d introduce if I tried to do it all manually.
+And maybe more importantly, I can do it all without the errors that I’d introduce if I tried to do it manually.
 However, while the steps to automate may seem fairly straightforward, it gets more complicated in organizations where we have multiple environments, technologies and teams.

-One of the best guides to help us understand how to bring these people, processes and technologies together to automate the lifecycle of TLS certificates is the NIST SP 1800-16 publication, Securing Web Transactions.
-You can learn more about NIST SP 1800-16 in this white paper.
+The NIST SP 1800-16 publication, Securing Web Transactions, offers one of the best comprehensive guides on coordinating people, processes, and technologies to automate TLS certificate management.
+Learn more about NIST SP 1800-16 in this white paper.
 The NIST publication recommends that “automation should be used wherever possible for the enrollment, installation, monitoring, and replacement of certificates, or justification should be provided for continuing to use manual methods that may cause operational security risks.”

 At a high level, NIST recommends the following levels of involvement: